Godoy0722/ops_csv_importexport/README.md

 - The CSV file and any referenced files (PDFs, images) must be readable by the web server user
 - The script must be executed from the OPS installation directory
 - Ensure you have proper permissions to execute PHP scripts and access the files
-- On single-version preprints should leave `preprintIdentifier` and `version` columns are optional.
+- On single-version preprints should leave `versionIdentifier` and `version` columns are optional.

 ## CSV File Format